 No one wants to live their lives in constant fear that the police are after them.
 For those who commit crimes but are not immediately caught, there can be a constant nagging in the back of their head telling them that they are being investigated and that they need to do something to get ahead of law enforcement.
 Sometimes, those who are innocent of all crimes might also have this worry if they were in the wrong place at the wrong time or fear that a crime could otherwise be falsely pinned on them.
 Many folks may wonder if there is a way that they or their lawyer can find out if the police are conducting a criminal investigation into their actions.
-Below, our experienced Philadelphia criminal defense attorneys at The Law Offices of Lloyd Long explain the criminal investigation and arrest processes and what steps you should take if you think the police are investigating you.
+Below, our experienced Philadelphia criminal defense attorneys at The Liberty Law Team explain the criminal investigation and arrest processes and what steps you should take if you think the police are investigating you.

 How the Criminal Investigation Process Works in Philadelphia

 When a crime such as burglary is reported to the Philadelphia police, the normal course of action is for them to open an investigation into it.
 An investigation involves speaking to witnesses, viewing videos of the crime scene if available, and collecting other evidence pertaining to the commission of the crime.
 The police are not required to tell someone that they are the subject of a criminal investigation.
-An experienced criminal defense attorney like those at The Law Offices of Lloyd Long can reach out to the local police and try to fish for information, but the police have no obligation to cooperate.
+An experienced criminal defense attorney like those at The Liberty Law Team can reach out to the local police and try to fish for information, but the police have no obligation to cooperate.

 There are several ways you may ascertain if the police consider you a suspect, however.
 First, they may try to interview you.
 They may tell you that you are not a suspect and that they just want you to come into the police station to speak to them so that they can hear your side of the story.
 Oftentimes, you end up being a suspect after such an interview.
 This is why you should decline all interview requests and assert your right to remain silent until you have a lawyer present for the meeting.
 Even if you feel you have nothing to hide, the police can often twist your words around and use them against you later.

 If you notice that you are being tailed or learn that close family, friends, and associates are being interviewed by the police, this is another clue that the police consider you a person of interest in an investigation.
 While investigating you, the police may also apply for a search warrant to search your home or vehicle for evidence of crimes such as drug trafficking in Philadelphia.
-If the police show up to your property with a warrant, you should contact an experienced search and seizure attorney like those at The Law Offices of Lloyd Long.
+If the police show up to your property with a warrant, you should contact an experienced search and seizure attorney like those at The Liberty Law Team.
 We can take a closer look at the warrant and, if we find any issues with it, can file a motion to suppress any evidence obtained from the illegal search.

 The Arrest Process in Philadelphia